A practical guide to Freshdesk SLA policies: What you need to know

 Yes, Freshdesk allows you to create multiple Freshdesk SLA policies that apply based on ticket details like priority, customer segment (e.g., VIPs), or source channel.
 This ensures that different service levels are automatically applied where needed.

-AI tools can move you from tracking to exceeding Freshdesk SLA policies by automatically resolving tickets, unifying scattered knowledge for instant agent answers, and intelligently triaging issues.
-This helps prevent breaches and improves overall resolution speed and quality.
+AI tools can help you consistently meet Freshdesk SLA policies by automatically resolving tickets, unifying scattered knowledge for instant agent answers, and intelligently triaging issues.
+This helps support agents focus on complex tasks and improves overall resolution speed.